tmick0/gitlab-calendar/README.md

 you can also modify the ACL instantiation manually to authenticate at a level other than the domain.

+Optionally, issue assignees can automatically be added as event attendees.
+If enabled, the assignee's email address is fetched from their GitLab profile.
+This allows Google Calendar to notify them of upcoming issue deadlines.

 ## Dependencies

 Tested on Python 3.5.2.
 May work on older versions, but not guaranteed.

 Requires `google-api-python-client`, available through `pip`.

+If the `gitlabApi` feature is desired, then `python-gitlab` must also be installed (also through `pip`).

 ## Configuration